Atlanta Wrongful Death Lawyers

 - Dog Attacks: Dogs cannot be held responsible for their own behavior, but their owners can be.
 In Georgia, a dog owner can be held liable for a dog bite if he had reason to know of the dog’s aggressive tendencies before the attack occurred.

-- Nursing Home Abuse: Employees of nursing homes who abuse residents, either by their deliberate actions or by their passive neglect, can be held liable for compensation – as can the nursing home itself.
+- Nursing Home Negligence and Abuse: Employees of nursing homes who abuse residents, either by their deliberate actions or by their passive neglect, can be held liable for compensation – as can the nursing home itself.
 An investigation may be required, however, to confirm liability.

 Frequently Asked Questions (FAQs)